Tom2456/rnnr/readme.md

 # RNNR - a simple timed runner
-- Best when set as a startup program.
+- Can be used to automate almost anything.
 - Has decent integration with walliable to change wallpaper periodically.
-- Can be used to automate almost anything.
+# Installation
+1. Clone the repo
+2. Create a build directory
+3. Run ``make`` and then ``make install``.